 That's adrenal exhaustion.
 Most of the progesterone produced by the adrenal glands is converted into the corticosteroid hormones.

 If you have adrenal insufficiency, you should consider making several other changes.

 • 1- Reduce stress in your life and try to take more time for yourself and daily exercise.
 Enjoy an active life by improving your energy levels and sense of wellbeing.

 • 2- Get sufficient sleep, 7-9 hours a night.
 Lack of sleep can be caused by stress, hormonal imbalance, by physical, emotional and psychological factors.

 • 3- Eat a balanced diet of healthy whole foods, fresh fruits, organic vegetables, nuts, legumes and plenty of fiber.

-• 4- Take a high-quality nutritional supplement to improve energy levels, reduce allergies, improves sleep, healthier heart plus circulatory system and lessen your hormone imbalance symptoms.
+• 4- Take high-quality nutritional supplements to improve energy levels, reduce allergies, improve sleep, have a healthier heart plus circulatory system and lessen your hormone imbalance symptoms.

-• 5- Add essential fatty acids from fish oil to your diet to improve your circulation, heart disease, depression, arthritis and many other health issues...(see the information)...
+• 5- Add essential fatty acids from a quality fish oil to your diet to improve your circulation, heart disease, depression, arthritis and many other health issues...(see the information)...

 • 6- Since sugar stimulates the adrenals, one of the first steps you can take to support yourself is to eliminate sugar and alcohol from your diet and help eliminate adrenal insufficiency and high blood sugar.